MvvmCross/MvvmCross/docs/_posts/2018-2-6-mvvmcross-6.0.0-release.md

 * Of course you can keep your Setup class if you want (and it is still encouraged to initialize everything there)!
 * There is now also a singleton for Setup on all platforms, which you can use to ensure MvvmCross is running!

+### AppStart

+The way apps start with MvvmCross has now become much cleaner.
+MvxAppStart is now called automatically on all platforms.
+This means you can safely delete your initialization code on platforms like iOS (the framework now will also create the key window for you).
+If you are wondering now whether it's possible to add some customization to that, the answer is YES.
+In the same class where you used to run your own AppStart, there is now a virtual method called `RunAppStart` that you can override.
+And going further on that direction, if what you need is to make sure you provide a correct hint to your AppStart, then you only need to override the new method called `GetAppStartHint`.
+Sweet, ah?
+All thanks to the MvvmCross Core Team.

 ### Plugins

 No more bootstrap files!
 Yes, you read it correctly. [@willsb](https://github.com/willsb) has worked hard on plugins during some time and he came out with an easier way to register your MvvmCross plugins, by simply adding the `[MvxPlugin]` attribute to your plugin and inheriting from `IMvxPlugin` - as usual -.